 Portfolio Funds not registered.
 The Fund is registered as an investment company under the 1940 Act.
 The 1940 Act is designed to afford various protections to investors in pooled investment vehicles.
 For example, the 1940 Act imposes limits on the amount of leverage that a registered investment company can assume, restricts layering of costs and fees, restricts transactions with affiliated persons and requires that the investment company's operations be supervised by a board of managers, a majority of whose members are independent of management.
 However, most of the Portfolio Funds in which the Fund invests are not subject to the provisions of the 1940 Act.
-Many Portfolio Fund Managers may not be registered as investment advisers under the Advisers Act.
+Many Portfolio Fund Managers may not be registered as investment advisers under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
 As an indirect investor in the Portfolio Funds managed by Portfolio Fund Managers that are not registered as investment advisers, the Fund will not have the benefit of certain of the protections of the Advisers Act.